Live Group Training Programme via Zoom

 More and more people, including Muslims, are looking at growing or setting up alternative communities, whether land-based, or in towns or cities.
 We know from years of exploration and conversations - in the Permaculture movement, Muslim groups, Transition towns, Intentional and Co-housing communities - that the challenges go beyond having the right land-based skills.

 It is the people-based stuff that is one of the most challenging, yet marginalised, aspects of any community project.
 Yet when this is approached with awareness, patience and skill, it offers the possibility of beautiful experiences of connection, co-creation, meaning and belonging.
+Within a more radical vision, it can also help us develop collective power opening up the possibility of an entirely new society where all voices and lives matter.

 “Practise stepping for a moment or two into another person’s shoes, and see the world as they see it.
 This way you bring about change.
 This way you’ll be a change-maker.”